Avakining/MafiaGame/src/roles.md

 The Jester wins if they are executed during the day.
 If the Jester wins, they may haunt a player who voted for them or abstained from the vote, dealing an unstoppable attack to that player.
 Cannot be role-blocked.
 The Jester has powerful defence during the first night of the game.

 *Executioner*
 The Executioner is given a random target at the beginning of the game.
 The Executioner wins if their target is executed during the day.
 If the Executioner's target dies during the night, the Executioner becomes a Jester.
+Cannot be role-blocked.
 The Executioner has basic defence at night.
 ---
 ---